ngs-docs/angus/transcriptome-assembly.md

    - `-y` says to install the pkgs without double checking with me
    - `-n` names the environment "trinity-env"

-Now, let's enter that environment:
+Now, let's activate that environment:

 ```
 conda activate trinity-env